stuwilli/govalidate/README.md

 - `NotZero` - passes if the field is numeric and not-zero
 - `GreaterThan:N` - passes if the field is numeric and over N
 - `LessThan:N` - passes if the field is numeric and less than N
+- `Message:custom message here` - passes an override for messages to be used in the validation error

 ## Adding custom validators